Find out if your Husband is a Functioning Alcoholic?

 I have added my comments after each item so that you can understand why I included the statement or group of statements.
 Most other tests don’t tell you why the statement or question is included.
 You decide what is useful to you and what is not.
 If it resonates with you, great!
 If a question doesn’t fit, just be curious about it and then move on.
-The references are to chapters in the book, Living with a Functioning alcoholic, a woman’s Survival Guide
+The references are to chapters in my book, Living with a Functioning Alcoholic: A Woman’s Survival Guide

 1. Your husband sometimes admits he has a drinking problem.
 He quipped about being a functioning alcoholic.

 Neill: If he sometimes thinks he has a drinking problem, he probably has.
 Intuition is usually right.
 See Chapter 4.

 2. He has sought help for his drinking at least once that you know of.
 He may have even joked about going to an alcohol addiction treatment center.
 He has sought professional help for emotional problems where drinking was probably part of the problem.
 He has attended an AA meeting.
 He has tried to quit more than once.

 Neill: If he has gone beyond talk and has sought help or tried to quit, he knows he has a problem.
 The extent of the problem is the big question.
 See Chapter 4.